 –Assimilate the tools created to improve meeting preparation and efficiency.

-In order to plan a productive meeting, it is important that you get organized and determine if you really need the meeting, who needs to attend and how much time you need to make it successful.
+In order to plan a productive meeting, it is important that you get organized and determine if you really need the business meeting, who needs to attend and how much time you need to make it successful.
 Refer to our steps when planning a meeting to prepare, boost productivity and fully engage your team.

-All your preparation and organization will pay off, but remember to remain flexible throughout the meeting.
+All your preparation and organization will pay off, but remember to remain flexible throughout the business meeting.
 Sub-topics may arise during this meeting; find ways to address them, even if only briefly.

 It’s always good to be prepared for the unexpected.
-After all, no one is without fault; what matters is that everyone stays engaged during the meeting and that the end result meets all your goals and objectives.
+After all, no one is without fault; what matters is that everyone stays engaged during the business meeting and that the end result meets all your goals and objectives.